mi-kinoshita/mi-kinoshita/README.md

 <h3 align="center">A developer and a mom of two💕, based in Tokyo.</h3>

 🚀 Aspiring to build impactful digital experiences!
-- After a break to focus on my family, I’m back and reskilling for the next big step in my career.
 - I’m on a journey to combine my love for coding with new skills in mobile and web app development.

 🌱 I’m focused on: